joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 To give a simple, high level explanation of nation data, we say:

->  Nation data is information about which country in the UK packaging becomes waste.
+>  Nation data is information about which nation in the UK packaging is supplied in and which nation in the UK packaging is discarded in.

 To give a more detailed explaination of nation data, we say:

->  Nation data should show where in the UK you’ve supplied packaging to a person or business who’s gone on to throw it away.
+>  Nation data should show where in the UK you’ve supplied packaging to a person or business who’s gone on to discard it.
 >
 >  Supplying packaging includes:
 >  - selling